-- Short-term (first 24 hours): lower blood volume, lower systolic blood pressure, decreased renal flow, and decreased urine output ie. major organs are not optimally functioning.
+- decreased renal flow, and decreased urine output ie. major organs are not optimally functioning.

 The physiology of newborn transition

-- Provides the extra blood volume needed for the heart to direct 50% of it’s output to the lungs (8% before birth).
-This extra blood fills the capillaries in the lungs making them expand to provide support for the alveoli to open.
+- Provides the extra blood volume needed for the heart to direct 50% of its output to the lungs (8% before birth).
+This extra blood fills the capillaries in the lungs, making them expand to provide support for the alveoli to open.
 It also aids lung fluid clearance from the alveoli.
-These changes allow the baby to breath effectively.
+These changes allow the baby to breathe effectively.

 - Increases the number of circulating red blood cells which carry oxygen.
 This increases the baby’s capacity to send oxygen around the body.

 A study found that healthy self-breathing newborns are more likely to die or be admitted to SCN if cord clamping occurs before or immediately after the onset of spontaneous breathing (Ersdal et al. 2014).
-However, most babies are able to compensate for their lack of blood volume by readjusting their circulation to direct their blood to their major organs.
+However, most babies can compensate for their lack of blood volume by readjusting their circulation to direct their blood to their major organs.
 The effects of reduced blood volume will be subtle but present (and long-term).
 If you get a chance to hear Karen Strange speak about neonatal transition to extrauterine life – take it.
 She shows photos of the heel capillaries of a baby who has had premature cord clamping compared to a baby who has not.
-The small blood capillaries are collapsed – they have shut down in order to send the reduced blood volume to the important organs.
+The small blood capillaries are collapsed.
+They have shut down in order to send the reduced blood volume to the important organs.

 Reasons for resuscitating a baby at birth

-There are two reasons that caregivers decide to prematurely cut a cord in order to resuscitate a baby.
-In both cases this action creates difficulties for the baby.
-In the first it can actually create the need to resuscitate.
+There are two reasons that caregivers cut an umbilical cord in order to resuscitate a baby.
+In both cases, their action creates difficulties for the baby.
+In the first, it can actually create the need to resuscitate.